pythonkd/Python-Practice/readme.txt

-Git is distributed version system.
+Git is distributed version control system.
 Git is free soteware distributed under the GPL.
+Git has a mutable index called stage.